Chenilles-Network/chenilles-network.github.io/concepts.md

 because its worst case involves too long a delay which compounded with the volatility of cryptocurrency generates too much friction and high fees.

+## System Robustness

+### “Non-Functional” Aspects of Software

+Software Systems have a lot of “functional” aspects that describe to the normal behavior of the system when participants and their computers act in mutually desired or at least normally expected ways.
+But Software Systems also have a lot of “non-functional” aspects that describe the behavior of the system when subjected to stress because participants or their computers act in undesired, unexpected, erratic, or at times actively hostile ways.

+In the case of Decentralized systems handling digital assets, a large class of criminals are incentivized to deliberately break software systems by causing maximum mayhem so as to steal or vandalize other people's digital assets.
+Non-functional aspects, that for most software are often “nice to have” options that can be provided on a “best effort” basis, for Decentralized systems quickly become essential features that must be provided on a must-always-work-or-else basis.

+We explain in more details in our [Chenilles System Layer](system.md) document the system architecture that enables the robustness of our systems against entire classes of issues that we can anticipate to be experienced due to natural or artificial stress.

+Below we merely discuss the most salient aspects for which Decentralized systems require extra robustness compared with what is provided by the operating systems used by most people.

+### System Security

+State Channels are *active* or “hot” rather than *passive* or “cold”, in that each participant must continuously run some service that will cooperate with other participants to complete in a timely fashion transactions that can be initiated by either side at any moment.
+Thus a participant cannot start a State Channel and forget about it: the computer systems acting as the participant's agents *must* keep running and partaking in this active cooperation until the channel is eventually closed.
+Participation is active, and the computer systems that have the “hot” keys are particularly juicy targets for all criminals.
+A breach in system security can thus result in criminals getting ahold of the “hot” secret keys and the assets they protect.

+An end-user participant who only spends and never receives, needs not actively participate while not spending.
+If the participant only receives small infrequently and in relatively small amounts, then it is enough to only be available for active participation at those times, and to entrust the watching of the blockchain against adversarial exits to some third party “Watch Towers” that will ensure the other participant may not cannot steal tokens from them with an older State Channel state.
+Security requirements may be slightly relaxed for these casual users, and the better end-user operating systems
+(Android, iOS, Chromebook, Web browsers) *might* be enough to host their participation in such limited State Channels—until they won’t be.

+But in the general case, a participant cannot fully delegate participation to a technically more proficient third party without trusting that third party with their keys—at which point the trusted third party is the actual participant, though acting as trusted agent for the nominal participant.
+A first-class participant must ultimately take responsibility for the security of their systems and the secrecy of their keys.
+The buck has to stop somewhere.
+And wherever that is, active participation requires more secure systems than most people use today.

 ## Additional Links

 ### The Bitcoin Lightning Network